You Items were added to your Basket

 Remember to leave space for any extra padding you wish to use to protect your product.
 For example, if you are using bubble wrap to cushion the item, then you should add at least 5mm to each dimension.

 Corrugated cardboard consists of a corrugated sheet (the 'fluting') that is glued to a flat sheet of paper (the 'liner').

 Cardboard boxes are made from corrugated board that has a liner on both the inside and outside of the fluting.
 The strength depends on the combination of the size of the fluting and weight of the paper.

 The diagram to the right illustrates a multiscore box.
-The blue dashed line is the full height of the box, where as the red dashed line is multiscore height.
-In this diagram we have already cut down between the two front flaps and folded the front side of the box to the new reduced height.
+The blue dashed line is the full height of the box, whereas the red dashed line is the multiscore height.
+In this diagram, we have already cut down between the two front flaps and folded the front side of the box to the new reduced height.

 Some boxes have more than one multiscore depth, offering you a wide variety of box heights whilst only having to keep a single size of box in your warehouse.

 Compare our most popular types of boxes in the table below:

 We sell various types of boxes, from standard duty single wall to extra heavy duty.